RKI-ZBS/bead-based_multiplex/README.md

 * Navigate to the corresponding figure/table folder.
 * Open the respective R script in RStudio.
-* Ensure the required input `.Rdata` files are present.
+* Ensure the required input files are present.
 * Run the script to generate figures/tables.

 ---